lekoala/silverstripe-mandrill/README.md

 ==================

 After installing through your method of choice and setting up the API keys you have access to the MandrillEmail class.

+Please note that even if the module provides the MandrillEmail class, you don't have to use it.
+The regular Email class will work just as well because we have registered a new mailer (MandrillMailer).

 Lets say we want to send an email on form submission, the Silverstripe guide on forms is [here](https://docs.silverstripe.org/en/3.1/developer_guides/forms/introduction/) if you are unsure about forms.